homeshell/demo-projects-python/README.md

 **basic_timer** - First Python project ever made.
 A personal project both for fun and learning.

-**Knight_Project** - A formally assigned Python project.
+**CapstonePythonProject** - A formally assigned Python project.
 It was academically assigned which aided in deciding on what concepts to implement.

 Current contributions focused mainly on: